It aims to improve laboratory-based surveillance of infectious diseases that have a major impact on public health

 GABRIEL's aim is to build up the research capacities of local laboratories located in infectious disease hotspots in developing countries.
 The role of these laboratories is to ensure epidemiological surveillance, conduct research and deliver training.

 Laboratory tests, used for the GABRIEL research programs, are designed to identify viruses, bacteria and biomarkers in a syndrome-based approach, using multiplex technologies.
-These tools are developed by the Emerging Pathogens Laboratory (EPL) and are transferred to the GABRIEL laboratories through its training programs.
+These tools were developed by the Emerging Pathogens Laboratory (EPL) and transferred to the GABRIEL laboratories through its training programs.

 Targeting high-impact diseases

 To launch their research activities, laboratories belonging to the network focus on diseases with a high public health impact, such as respiratory diseases, tuberculosis and enteric diseases.
 The network establishes strong ties with national institutions and is expected to provide support to national and international public health and research.